Vegan Cream Cheese Puff Pastry Strudel is an easy, flaky, lemony, creamy, easy, sweet roll. A great breakfast or brunch treat. You can’t eat just one.

 - Place seam side down on the prepared baking sheet.

-- Make 3 to 4 diagonal cuts down the backs of the pastry.
+Make 3 to 4 diagonal cuts down the backs of the pastry.
 The deeper your cuts the more filling will come out.
 In the second picture above was another batch I made where I cut very deep and you can see the filling puff out.
-They were roll tighter too.
+They were rolled tighter too.
 The two styles taste the same - just look different.

 - Brush lightly with water and immediately sprinkle the turbinado sugar and chopped almonds on each.